Website Navigation for Screen Readers

 Does my project have to be related to my major or minor?

 Your undergraduate years are the time to explore your interests.
-We are happy to consider projects directly related to your major/ minor or passion projects based on your other interests.
+We are happy to fund passion projects in addition to projects related to your major or minor.

 What is required to apply?